isomerpages/singapore-customs-old/_competent-authorities-requirements/11-NEA-Hazardous-Substances.md

 # National Environment Agency - Chemical Control and Management Department (Hazardous Substances)

 Before you submit the import/export permit application to the TradeNet System for auto-processing, you need to go through the items having CCMD-controlled HS Codes to see if any of them have ingredients which are listed in Part I of the Second Schedule of the Environmental Protection And Management Act (EPMA).
-If so, the importer/exporter must possess a valid Hazardous Substances Licence from PCD.
-For more information on the control of hazardous substances in Singapore, please visit  [PCD website](http://www.nea.gov.sg/anti-pollution-radiation-protection/chemical-safety/hazardous-substances/management-of-hazardous-substances){:target="_blank"}.
+If so, the importer/exporter must possess a valid Hazardous Substances Licence from CCMD.
+For more information on the control of hazardous substances in Singapore, please visit  [CCMD website](http://www.nea.gov.sg/anti-pollution-radiation-protection/chemical-safety/hazardous-substances/management-of-hazardous-substances){:target="_blank"}.

 In order to have your permit application processed smoothly without being rejected, you are advised to take note of the following: